Salted Caramel Cheesecake Pie

 I recently received a question from a dear and darling high school senior in Chicago.
 She called into the Homefries voicemail to ask us a question.
 She didn’t have a Chicago accent… I was listening.

 I’m in high school.
 I’m a senior.
 I’ve liked this dude since my freshman year.
 We’ve texted a few times.
 I think he likes me.
 I just don’t know if I should keep pursuing this guy because we’re never going to see each other again once I go to college.

 My answer is this:

 You’ve liked the same dude since freshman year?
 Dang.
 It’s too bad dudes in high school don’t know how to act.
 I’m 30 and most dudes my age don’t know how to act.
 Here’s the deal.
 You can sneak this dude behind the bungalows to make-out with him… that’s it.
 Simple.
 (Mom… I didn’t do any of this.
 Seriously.
 That’s not even a lie to spare your feelings).
 Mostly you just have to wait for this dude to grow up.
 That will probably take a while.
 Sorry high school is so awkward and confusing.
 We’ve all been there…. except without the text messaging confusion.
 Make-out or don’t… but don’t make it too complicated.
-In short, go to college, don’t sleep around, learn how to be an awesome and independent woman.
+In short: go to college and learn how to be an awesome and independent woman.
 No biggie.

 Oh!
 Also… learn how to make an awesome cheesecake and feel good about your life.

 Cheesecake is LONG overdue on this blog.
 It’s because I’m not a huge fan of cheesecake.
 I’m not a huge fan of cheesecake because I don’t own a spring form pan.
 Cheesecakes always felt out of reach because of equipment alone.